The Diogenesis Table Society is an amalgam of people involved in academic philosophy,

 You can join in on our classroom-styled lectures via our

-prompt and one of the other following prompts listed.
-You must fight to maintain a
+prompt from the list.
+You must fight to maintain a position.

 Each rule is a maxim paired with an aphorism.
 Notes are at the bottom.